percona/k8spg-docs/docs/architecture.md

 * LLVM (for JIT compilation).

+Each PostgreSQL cluster includes one member availiable for read/write transactions (PostgreSQL primary instance, or leader in terms of Patroni) and a number of replicas which can serve read requests only (standby members of the cluster).

-To provide high availability the Operator involves [node affinity :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to run PostgreSQL Cluster instances on separate worker nodes if possible.
+To provide high availability from the Kubernetes side the Operator involves [node affinity :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) to run PostgreSQL Cluster instances on separate worker nodes if possible.
 If some node fails, the Pod with it is automatically re-created on another node.